Mark-A-Dean/Mark-A-Dean/README.md

 - Trail running & reading

 ## Whazits
-- 💬 Ask me about PowerShell, GitHub, T-SQL, and running. _I'll growl about SharePoint and Confluence_.
+- 💬 Ask me about PowerShell, JSON schemas and XSD, GitHub, T-SQL, and trail running.
 - 🌱 I use Kanban and Kaizen (DMAIC), but it's muscle memory.
-I need the info to help teach others.
-- ⚡ Fun facts: I worked in the _Decaying Flesh Lab_ and was a bouncer during college.
-Neither job was as fun as it sounds.
+- ⚡ Fun facts: I worked in the _Decaying Flesh Lab_ and as a bouncer during college. -Neither job was as fun as it sounds.

 [^1]: _programme_.
 This spelling is intentional and loosely references a series of performances.
 Here, it reflects the combination of program elements that are designed and engineered to meet objectives and goals.